Jim’s Random Notes

 In a speech before a joint session of Congress in September, the President said that his “preferred” package for health care finance reform legislation would carry a price tag of around $900 billion.
 He also said that he will not sign a bill that raises deficits.

-On October 29, the Congressional Budget Office released a preliminary analisys of the Affordable Health Care for America Act (H.R.
+On October 29, the Congressional Budget Office released a preliminary analysis of the Affordable Health Care for America Act (H.R.
 3962).
 According to the summary in that analysis, “enacting H.R.
 3962 would result in a net reduction in federal budget deficits of $104 billion over the 2010-2019 period.”
 Sounds good, right?
 Let’s take a look.

 On page 2, under Estimated Bugetary Impact of H.R.
 3962: